-Please note: Price is given per metre.
+Please note: Speaker plugs are not included.
+Price given is per metre.
 Simply choose the length of cable you need in metres in the quantity box.

 The journey to XT25.....

 The QED speaker cable story began in 1973, with the launch of the world’s first specialist speaker cables, QED 42 and 79 strand, now household names in the audio industry.
 Building on this longstanding British speaker cable heritage, QED embarked on an exhaustive research program into cable parameters which began in 1995 and continues into 2017 with the release of “The Sound of Science”, a 40 page White Paper distilling the research published since 1973 by QED.

 These reports set out the “top down” design-principles that have resulted most recently in the development of QED XT25 loudspeaker cable – the new class leading standard in budget to mid-range speaker cables.

 All QED cables are designed using the top down principle.
 XT25 represents the core musical performance trickled down from our money-no-object Supremus cable in a more affordable package.
 QED has won more What Hi-fi?
 Awards than any other single brand and with XT25 this heritage is delivered at a sensible price.
 Unlike most other manufacturers, QED offer an unlimited lifetime guarantee which means that if your cable ever fails to deliver to its full potential during its lifetime we will replace it free of charge.